laravel/docs/filesystem.md

     echo asset('storage/file.txt');

-You can also configure additional symbolic links in your `filesystems.php` configuration file that will be automatically created when you run the `storage:link` command.
+You may configure additional symbolic links in your `filesystems` configuration file.
+Each of the configured links will be created when you run the `storage:link` command:

     'links' => [
         public_path('storage') => storage_path('app/public'),